technomancy/slamhound/README.md

 Slamhound rips your ns form apart and reconstructs it.
 No Dutch surgeon required.

+Add it to your :dev-dependencies.

+        [slamhound "1.1.1"]

 ## Leiningen Usage

-For this you will need to add Slamhound in both :dependencies and
-:dev-dependencies:

-    [slamhound "1.1.1"]

-Then run from the command line:
+Take a namespace with a sparse ns form that won't compile:

     $ cat src/my/namespace.clj # before: ns form is missing clauses